Information and Login

 Fluid

-In the Fluid editor, you can edit two fluids, Fluid 1 and Fluid 2, by pressing the Edit button.
+In the Fluid editor, you can edit two fluids, Main Fluid and Reserve Fluid, by pressing the Edit button.
 Both fluids are based on templates which can be modified to your choice of mud.
 The density of the mud can also be changed during simulations, but the value you enter in the Fluid editor is your default value.

 Drillstring